RiceRiceBaby/ADOCRUD/README.md

 ##License
 License is under Apache.
 This means that this software is free for personal or commercial use.

-## Bug Management
+## Issues
-If you find a bug with this software, please click <a href="https://github.com/RiceRiceBaby/ADOCRUD/issues">here</a> to submit a ticket.
+If you find an with this software, please click <a href="https://github.com/RiceRiceBaby/ADOCRUD/issues">here</a> to submit a ticket.

 ##Author
 Name: Daniel Li<br />